Worldline EFT treatment of quadratic and cubic gravity theories: Worldline EFT of GR: a mini review

 Given the nonlinearity of the net action in the RHS of Eq. (\ref{eq:pathintegral}) and (\ref{eq:doubleintegral}), one must perform the integral perturbatively using Feynman diagrams.
 Once the effective action has been calculated, the real part of the action will lead to the conservative Lagrangian of the two-point particle system with the graviton integrated out.
 Similarly, the imaginary part of the effective action encodes the system's dissipative part or is proportional to the total radiated power through GW emission.
 However, in this paper, we will restrict ourselves to the conservative part of the action only and deal with the radiative effects in a follow-up paper.\\

-This paper, however, does not use the decomposition of the potential+radiation method of the metric perturbation; instead, it uses a Kaluza-Klein decomposition of the metric/metric perturbation.
+{ This paper, however, uses a Kaluza-Klein decomposition of the potential modes putting the radiation modes to zero since we are dealing only with the conservative part of the problem}.
 Given a d+1 dimensional spacetime, we can rewrite the metric components, as was done in \cite{Kol:2007bc}, as follows

 where $c_d = 2 \left(\frac{d-1}{d-2}\right)$ and $\delta_{ij}$ is the flat d dimensional metric.
 Using the full metric in Eq. (\ref{eq:KKdecomp}) and the metric perturbation equation (\ref{eq:metpert}), we can read off the metric perturbation $h_{\mu\nu}$ as